 The following shows how the new sales pricing experienced is enabled in Business Central Feature Management:

 Use these six on/off sliders to specify the data types you want to synchronize between Business Central and your Square accounts.
 If you turn on synchronization for a given data type, you can configure Square Bridge for that synchronization, run manual synchronizations, and schedule automatic synchronizations.
-Enabling a synchronization in the Integration Settings does not start an automatic synchronization.
+Enabling a synchronization in the Integration Settings doesn't start an automatic synchronization.
 Automatic synchronization is managed on the Business Central Sync Schedules page.

 The following shows the six data type selectors: